T-Goon/3041-Lab-0/README.md

 Lab assignment 0 for WPI class CS 3041 Human Computer Interaction.
 An assignment that givens an overview of some web app development tools and hosting a website on Github pages.

+Use this link to see the website: https://t-goon.github.io/3041-Lab-0/

 A detailed description of the assignment can be found below.

 ## Goals